 How long should I wait to retrieve the arrow or bolt to inspect it after shooting it at an animal?

 In dry conditions, we recommend retrieving your arrow or bolt within 20-30 minutes to inspect the arrow for evidence of color change due to exposure to digestive acids.
-In wet conditions, retrieving the arrow sooner might be desirable.
+In wet conditions, retrieving the arrow sooner might be preferable.

 I am having difficulty getting the wraps to adhere to my arrows or bolts.
 Why is this?
 What can I do?

 Various weather conditions (i.e. temperatures and humidity) can affect the adhesive properties of the wrap.
 If the edges appear to come detached, we suggest pressing on them with the body of an ink pen or other hard material to re-adhere them to the arrow shaft.
-Also, wiping your arrow shafts down with acetone or other cleaners may help the wraps adhere better.
+Also, wiping your arrow shafts down with acetone or other cleaners before applying them may help the wraps adhere better.
 Alternatively, the wraps can be wrapped spirally around the shaft and will adhere well (not to mention looking really cool)!